 Health Services

-The Health Services Center is staffed by one full-time registered nurse and an administrative assistant.
+The Health Services Center is staffed by one full-time registered nurse, a licensed practical nurse, and an administrative assistant.
 Students and employees of the College may utilize its services.

 The services available at the Health Services Center are: